malvikasharan/developing_collaborative_document/lessons/6-working-with-others.md

 - You are doing an analysis and need your collaborator to review.
 - etc...

+*You add collaborators when they are a core part of your team!*

 *Reference: Mozilla Science Lab's material developed by Kirstie Whitaker [link](https://docs.google.com/presentation/d/1VasZl8YsYMfhi1zYaYZ-kWykjp4T-ZqE5YrOImsC_Kg/edit#slide=id.g1568089626_2_0)*